 Conveniently located next to Santa Lucia Train Station, the Venice Times Hotel is a modern take on Venetian glamour.
-Contemporary geometric wall panels and black-tile floors greet you in the lobby, while the rooms offer luxurious touches such as handcrafted tufted headboards and silk throws.
+Contemporary geometric wall panels and black-tiled floors greet you in the lobby, while the rooms offer luxurious touches such as handcrafted tufted headboards and silk throws.
 Breakfasts feature organic, gluten-free and lactose-free products, served in a dining room decorated with subtle damask accents, crystal chandeliers and mismatched artworks.
-A small bar serves up cocktails in the evening; after you’ve sampled its concoctions, take a short walk from the hotel to the exquisite Ca’ d’Oro palace, one of the finest surviving examples of Venetian Gothic architecture.
+A small bar serves up cocktails in the evening; after you’ve sampled its concoctions, take a short walk from the hotel to the exquisite Ca’ d’Oro palace, one of the finest surviving examples of Venetian gothic architecture.

 The Hotel Al Ponte Antico’s terrace is among the most enviable settings in Venice, with views down the canal to the famous Rialto Bridge.
 Head here in the morning for the generous breakfast to set you up for the day, or finish your day with an evening nightcap.
 There’s no restaurant, but the hotel is so centrally located that you’ll have no shortage of eateries to explore.
-The decor honours the hotel’s previous role as a 16th-century palace; rooms take old-world Venetian glamour to extremes, with gilded headboards, Murano glass chandeliers and heaps of brocade.
+The decor honours the hotel’s former life as a 16th-century palace; rooms take old-world Venetian glamour to extremes, with gilded headboards, Murano glass chandeliers and heaps of brocade.
 The owners, the Peruch family, are famously attentive, giving highly personalised service.

 Hidden in peaceful Castello is this verdant green oasis, a fabulous escape from the tourist throng.
 Instead of the song of gondoliers, wake up to the sound of birds outside your window in one of Venice’s largest, lushest private gardens.
 Hotel Sant’Antonin was once the family home of marine captain Napoleone Scarpa, and the well-appointed rooms make use of the house’s original furniture.
 Breakfast, a varied spread of sweet and savoury delights, is served on the outdoor patio.
-As the hotel is within equal walking distance from the Giardini della Biennale and the Grand Canal, it’s an ideal location if you wish to combine a Biennale visit with more traditional sightseeing.
+As the hotel is within equal walking distance of the Giardini della Biennale and the Grand Canal, it’s an ideal location if you wish to combine a Biennale visit with more traditional sightseeing.

-A quintessential boutique hotel, Novecento is run by the Romanelli family, who has been in the hotel business for over 50 years.
-The family’s world travels inspired each individually designed room, which may feature Thai platform beds, Moroccan carpets and curtains designed by the Romanellis.
+A quintessential boutique hotel, Novecento is run by the Romanelli family, who have been in the hotel business for over 50 years.
+The family’s world travels inspired each individually designed room, which may feature Thai platform beds, Moroccan carpets or curtains designed by the Romanellis.
 There’s no waiting in the cosy honesty bar – grab a drink at any time of day.
 Breakfast is delightfully rustic with an emphasis on home-made items – jams, pastries and fresh fruit are all on offer.
 Though central, the hotel’s setting in a quiet alley makes for a peaceful stay.